-The following foods can help raise HDL levels:
+The following foods can help improve your HDL levels:

-The NHS recommends 150 minutes a week of exercise, the type that leaves you out of breath, as a guideline of how much you should be doing to maintain your cholesterol levels (and to reap additional benefits as well).
+You should try and aim for 150 minutes a week of exercise.
+This includes the type of exercises that leave you out of breath, as a guideline of how much you should be doing to maintain your cholesterol levels (and to reap additional benefits as well).

 Running, swimming, cycling and even walking are all good places to start.
 The more energy you spend exercising the better for your cholesterol level.